LispCookbook/cl-cookbook/debugging.md

-Once we are in a frame and detect a suspicious behavior, we can even re-compile a function at runtime and resume the program execution from where it stopped (using the "step-continue" restart).
+Once we are in a frame and detect a suspicious behavior, we can even re-compile a function at runtime and resume the program execution from where it stopped (using the "step-continue" restart or using `r` ("restart frame") on a given stackframe).

+See also the [Slime-star](https://github.com/mmontone/slime-star) Emacs extension to set breakpoints without code annotations.

 ## Advise and watch